-- Each graded lot pad - All roadways\ - All roadway shoulders\ - All sidewalk areas, where applicable\ - \ Compaction tests in these areas shall comply with the State Standards. - B. Elevation Certification.
+- B. Elevation Certification.
 The Project Engineer shall collect elevation data for all graded lot pads.
-Following completion of the work, the Project Engineer shall provide elevation certifications to the Department prior to project completion, or building foundation pour, whichever occurs first. - C. Inspections Required.
+Following completion of the work, the Project Engineer shall provide elevation certifications to the Department prior to project completion, or building foundation pour, whichever occurs first. - C. Inspections. - 1.
+The Developer shall be responsible for ensuring that all required inspections are requested and performed; the Project Engineer shall be responsible for the competency of all required inspections. - 2.
+Special Inspections: The Project Engineer shall either: (a) document that no Special Inspections are required, or (b) prepare a Statement of Special Inspections in accordance with CBC Chapter 17, Section 1704.
+See Appendix O for the information required. - 3.
 In Commercial Retail, Commercial Service, Office/Professional and Industrial land use categories, or other sites where determined necessary by the Department, an inspection shall be required prior to building foundation pour, to verify the relationship between building floor elevations and back-of-sidewalk elevations.
 If the street improvement design was prepared by the Department, this inspection shall be conducted by the Department.
 If the street improvement design was prepared by the Project Engineer, the inspection shall be conducted by the Department and the Project Engineer. - D. Grading in Open Space Areas.
 No grading shall occur in any Open Space area before the pertinent Open Space Agreement is recorded. - E. Erosion Control During Construction.
-Follow-up applications of hydroseeding shall be made as needed to cover weak spots, and to maintain adequate soil protection.
+Follow-up applications of hydro-seeding shall be made as needed to cover weak spots, and to maintain adequate soil protection.
 These applications shall avoid over-spray onto the traveled way, sidewalks, lined drainage channels, and existing vegetation.
 After any rainfall event, the developer is responsible for maintaining all slopes to prevent erosion. - F. Retaining Walls Inspection.
-Inspections by the Project Engineer are required at several phases of wall construction.
-It is the responsibility of the developer to ensure that these inspections are requested and made: - 1.
-Footings (prior to pour) - 2.
-Masonry pre-grout/reinforcement steel (prior to grouting) - 3.
-Backfill/drainage (prior to backfill) - 4.
-Final
+Inspections are required at several phases of wall construction.

+- 1. Footings (prior to pour)

+- 2. Walls:

+- a.

+- Masonry: Pre-grout/reinforcement steel (prior to grouting) Reinforced concrete: Forms and reinforcement steel (prior to pouring) b.

+- Backfill/drainage (prior to backfill) 3.

+- 4. Final